 Health and Wellness Communityis an all freshmen building containing a yoga studio, fitness studio, mediation alcoves, kitchen and lounge areas.
 Residents will have access to these spaces and will be able to take wellness classes there, sign up for cooking demonstrations, nutrition classes, group exercise classes and ropes course challenges.
 To be placed in this community, choose the Health and Wellness Community at Old Digman when signing up for housing.

-The new CIW International Relations and Cultural Exchange (IRCE) learning community will bring together in a shared residential setting first-year students who are interested in international relations.
+The new CIW International Relations and Cultural Exchange (IRCE) learning community will bring together in a shared residential setting first and second-year students who are interested in international relations.
 The IRCE learning community will feature courses just for community members in philosophy, political science, history, geography, and writing.

-The Nursing Learning Community is an on campus residential option for both incoming freshman that have been directly admitted into the nursing program, and for returning nursing students who previously resided there.
-Students living in this community are placed strategically in Mountainview hall with close proximity to one another.
-A variety of activities, designed specifically for freshman in nursing, are offered throughout the year.
-Academic support is provided by an upper-level RA who is also majoring in nursing.
+The Nursing Learning Community is an on-campus residential option for both incoming freshmen who have been directly admitted into the nursing program, and for returning nursing students who previously resided there.
+Students living in this community are placed strategically in Mountainview with close proximity to one another.
+A variety of academic and social activities created specifically for nursing students are offered throughout the year, and academic support is provided by an upper-level resident assistant who is also majoring in nursing.

 By melding academic preparation and residential life, the new CIW Politics, Law, and Society learning community will promote interaction among students who have overlapping academic interests, but divergent career goals.
 Please note: it is not solely a pre-law community.